Applicants from International Universities

 To qualify for an elective at McGill University, you must meet the following requirements:

-• If you are a resident, you must have a proof of Medical Council of Canada Evaluating Examination (MCCEE), Medical Council of Canada Qualifying Examination, Part I (MCCQE - Part I) or USMLE / Step 2 CK - it is required by the Collège des médecins du Québec (CMQ).
+- If you are a resident physician, or if you are a fellow but do not yet have your specialist certificate, you must have a proof of Medical Council of Canada Qualifying Examination (MCCQE ) or USMLE / Step 2 CK - it is required by the Collège des médecins du Québec (CMQ).

 - Passport valid throughout the elective.

-IMPORTANT: The elective application and required documents must be received by the McGill PGME Office three months prior to the onset of the elective rotation.
+The elective application and required documents must be received by the McGill PGME Office four months prior to the onset of the elective rotation.
 Unfortunately, we will not consider applications that are late or that are missing documents.

 Application Process:

-• Submit your application using the Request and Payment Form and pay the application fee.
-Please note the application fee is non-refundable.
+- Submit your application using the Request and Payment Form and pay the application fee.
+Note the application fee is non-refundable.

 Processing fees